gramoli/gramoli.github.io/_posts/2025-05-08-evaluating-blockchain-fault-tolerance-with-stabl.md

 ### Lower Bounds in Theoretical Science

 This is striking in theoretical science where an impossibility result states that no more research efforts need to be spent trying to solve a problem because it has been proven insolvable.
-This is why publishing a article presenting a lower bound is so appealing for the theoretical scientific community: they help the research community focus their efforts on what truly matters.
+This is why publishing an article presenting a lower bound is so appealing for the theoretical scientific community: they help the research community focus their efforts on what truly matters.

 ### Empirical Evidence for Systems Research